 Plan to give yourself enough time to find your perfect downsized property.
 It’s likely that you have equity in your home so you’ve got time to shop carefully.
 What you want may not be available right away so don’t jump the gun on selling your home until you’ve found your perfect space.

 Moving out of a home you’ve lived in for years can be an emotional transition.
-One of the biggest challenges in downsizing is deciding which things make the cut and which things stay behind.
+One of the biggest challenges in downsizing from house to condo is deciding which things make the cut and which things stay behind.
 With a significant reduction in space, you’ll need to be selective but don’t be too harsh.
 It’s better to hold on to some things and edit them later than to find yourself adjusting to your new space and realizing nothing you’ve brought with you feels like home.
 Don’t be too hasty.
 You’ll thank yourself later.

 You’ve finally settled in to your new digs, and can’t believe how much free time you have now that you’re living the maintenance-free lifestyle.
 Living in the city is growing on you fast.
 With so many new experiences at your disposal for you to explore, participate and volunteer in the community.
 You’ve probably noticed a huge reduction on the amount of money you spend on gas because you can opt to walk instead of drive.
 Similarly, you’re saving big time on your overall utilities because guess what?
 Your smaller space doesn’t require the same amount of electricity and heating.
 Time and money, you’ve got it all.